-Of those with known exposures, community, school, and household are the main sources.
-Exposure questions are independent, meaning an individual can answer "yes" to more than one exposure type.
+Of those with known exposures fiftyseven percent were exposed in the community, twenty-nine percent were exposed at school, and fourteen percent of cases were exposed to someone in their household that had tested positive for COVID-19.
+The graph shows more information on Carson City exposures (Graph 5).
+Just as above, exposure questions are independent, meaning an individual can answer "yes" to more than one exposure type.

 CCHHS's COVID-19 Epidemiologist is working closely with the state and the facilities to track the transmission and ensure mitigation efforts are in place.
 Transmission trends are challenging to track or predict.